 Controlling our emotions often failed in addiction as well.
 We tried so desperately to repress our negative emotions that they often rose to the surface in an ugly fashion.
 Our anger and depression exploded outward, causing damage to numerous aspects of our lives.
 Meanwhile, we used positive experiences as excuses to celebrate, often by drinking or abusing drugs.
 In short, everything became a trigger.
 When we fulfill the Twelfth Promise, we learn to process our emotions a bit more realistically.
 We feel things as they arise, yet don’t let our emotions control us.
 This helps us make great strides toward both spiritual and emotional growth.

 Finally, we must look at how we tried to control our substance abuse.
 Prior to fulfilling the Twelfth Promise, many of us believed that we could find some way to both control and enjoy our substance abuse.
 Unfortunately, this almost never worked out.
 When we tried to control our substance abuse, we found it boring and unenjoyable.
 But when we tried to enjoy our substance abuse, we lost control entirely.
 After trying again and again, we finally hit rock bottom.
 At this point, sobriety became our only evident solution.
 Thankfully, this journey eventually brought us closer and closer to fulfillment of the Twelve Promises.
 Once we reach this point, our lives are never the same.
 Sobriety gives us what addiction cannot—true freedom.
-It may take some time, but it’s definitely worth the effort.
+It may take some time, but partaking in a 12 step recovery program is definitely worth the effort.